 Can't Shrink the 3 TB USB Drive, How to Fix?

 Step 2.
-Drag your mouse to adjust the shrink size of the target partition.
+To resize a partition, drag the mouse to adjust the shrink size of the target partition.

 Step 3.
 Execute the operation by clicking "Proceed" button.